Safeguarding Text-to-Image Generation via Inference-Time Prompt-Noise Optimization: Prompt-Noise Optimization

-In Alg. \ref{alg:PNO}, we first initialize the prompt embedding $c_0$ and noise trajectory $\bm{z}_0$, then generate the initial image $\bm{x}_0$ using the DDIM sampling algorithm.
-We iteratively evaluate the loss value, update the prompt embedding $c_t$ and noise trajectory $\bm{z}_t$ using the gradient of the loss function, and generate the image $\bm{x}_0$ with the updated variables.
-The choice of optimizers can vary from the vanilla gradient descent \cite{ruder2016overview} to more adaptive optimization algorithms, such as Adam \cite{kingma2014adam, loshchilov2017decoupled}.
-The optimization process can be terminated early if the toxicity loss is below a predefined threshold, which not only saves computational resources and time, but also prevents over-optimization, where the generated image might deviate too much from the original prompt.
+We first initialize the prompt embedding $c_0$ and noise trajectory $\mathbf{z}_0$, then generate the initial image $\mathbf{x}_0$ using the DDIM sampling algorithm.
+We iteratively evaluate the loss value, update the prompt embedding $c_t$ and noise trajectory $\mathbf{\tau}_t$ using the gradient of the loss function, and generate the image $\mathbf{x}_0$ with the updated variables.
+The choice of optimizers can vary from gradient descent \citep{ruder2016overview} to more adaptive algorithms, such as Adam \citep{kingma2014adam, loshchilov2017decoupled}.
+The optimization process is terminated early if the toxicity loss is below a predefined threshold, which not only saves computational resources and time, but also prevents over-optimization, where the generated image might deviate too much from the original prompt.
+We also adopt a random search technique for initialization of the noise trajectory, where the best out of five independently sampled trajectories are selected as the optimization starting point.